DecimalTurn/VBA-Build/README.md

     - Renames the ZIP file with the appropriate Office extension (e.g., .xlsm)
 - VBA Integration:
     - Ensures no Office applications are running that could interfere
-    - Enables the Visual Basic Object Model (VBOM) in the registry of the Windows GitHub Worker
+    - Enables the Visual Basic Object Model (VBOM) and general macro permissions in the registry of the Windows GitHub Worker
-    - Opens the Office file and imports all VBA modules (.bas files) from your source directory
+    - Opens the Office file and imports all modules (.bas), Forms (.frm) and Class Modules (.cls) from your source directory
 - Output:
     - Saves the final document with embedded VBA code
-    - Places the resulting file in your repository (Note that you'll need to commit that file or create a build artifact to preserve it)
+    - Uploads the resulting documents as build artifacts

+## Support File Format

+* Excel (.xlsm, .xlam, .xlsb)
+* Word (.docm)
+* PowerPoint (.pptm)

 ## Why?